BLOG

 Product range

 Your product range will also impact the calculation of duties.
-For the purpose of determining this estimate, dutiable goods in the shipment are given a classification code (up to ten digits) known as a Harmonised Tariff Schedule (HTS) code, Export Control Classification Number (ECCN) or Schedule B number.
+For the purpose of determining this estimate, dutiable goods in the shipment are given a classification code (up to ten digits) known as a Harmonised System (HS) code , Export Control Classification Number (ECCN) or Schedule B number.
 When determining a classification code, commodity descriptions might appear to be similar, but they can have significantly different rates of duty.

 Why is product information important?